idksoftware/ImgArchive/Installation.md

 Initial installation is simple because SIA consists of two executables called:
 * sia.exe - The main archive management tool
 * siaadim.exe - This supports the archive by providing housekeeping functions.

 These can be downloaded and much like any command line tool.
+However under windows, this application uses Microsoft’s redistributable packages for Visual Studio 2013.
+These packages need to be installed before sia.exe can be used.
+These may already be on you system as a lot of applications also need them.
+If you do need to install them, these can be downloads from Microsoft for free at https://www.microsoft.com/en-gb/download/details.aspx?id=40784

 ###Windows